vascorocha97/Machine-Learning-Course---Stanford-University/README.md

 <!-- ABOUT -->
 ## About

-Projects I developed using Octane during the Machine Learning Course taught by Andrew Ng and Stanford University.
+Projects I developed using Octave during the Machine Learning Course taught by Andrew Ng and Stanford University.

 <!-- CONTACT -->